AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 To ensure proper reply management, follow the recommendations below:

-* Ensure the dedicated inbox has enough reception capacity to receive all the reply emails that are sent using the email surface.
+* Ensure the dedicated inbox has enough reception capacity to receive all the reply emails that are sent using the email configuration.
 If the inbox returns bounces, some replies from your customers may not be received.

 * Replies must be processed keeping in mind privacy and compliance obligations as they may contain personally identifiable information (PII).

 * Do not mark messages as spam in the reply inbox, as it will impact all the other replies sent to this address.

-Additionally, when defining the **[!UICONTROL Reply to (email)]** address, make sure to use a subdomain that has a valid MX record configuration, otherwise the email surface processing will fail.
+Additionally, when defining the **[!UICONTROL Reply to (email)]** address, make sure to use a subdomain that has a valid MX record configuration, otherwise the email configuration processing will fail.

-If you get an error upon submitting the email surface, it means that the MX record is not configured for the subdomain of the address you entered.
+If you get an error upon submitting the email configuration, it means that the MX record is not configured for the subdomain of the address you entered.
 Contact your administrator for configuring the corresponding MX record or use another address with a valid MX record configuration.

 >[!NOTE]
 >